Subscribe to our newsletter

 We are frequently asked similar questions around training as a Sophrology practitioner.
 Here are a few of the most common queries that prospective students have for us …

-Our key programmes are a mix of online and face-to-face learning, and can fit around many typical commitments.
-In-person sessions take place over three days including a weekend, every three months.
-Online training is on a Saturday afternoon.
+Our key programmes are delivered live online, and can fit around many typical commitments.
+Classes take place in half-day sessions over three consecutive days (Friday to Sunday), approximately once a month.
+There is an optional in-person 4-day residential at the end of the first year.
 All dates are available well before the start of the programme which means our students can plan ahead for the year and make any arrangements necessary.

 A basic understanding and practice of these methods are useful, but not necessary, as we start from the very beginning to ensure that our students build their knowledge and experience in the right way.
 Remember, too, that Sophrology can be learned by anyone – and as a fully qualified practitioner, you will be teaching others to learn these methods.